-A Black flag is shown to disqualify a rider from that heat.
+A Black flag is shown to disqualify a rider from that moto/qualify/practice.
 It must be used with a number board indicating the racing number of the competitor who has to stop racing immediately and return to the pits.